-Front sight is fixed.
-All adjustments must be made at the rear sight.

-2. Move the rear sight in the direction in which you wish the group on the target to move.
+- 1. Front sight is fixed.
+All adjustments must be made at the rear sight. - 2.
+Move the rear sight in the direction in which you wish the group on the target to move.
 (If group must be higher, elevate the rear sight.
-If group must go to the right, move the rear

-It group must go to the right, move the rear sight to the right, etc.)

-3. To elevate rear sight turn top (elevating) screw to the left, or counterclockwise.
-To depress rear sight turn top (elevating) screw to the right, or clockwise.

-4. To move rear sight to right, turn side (windage) screw to the right, or clockwise.
-To move rear sight to left, turn side (windage) screw to the left, or counterclockwise.
+If group must go to the right, move the rear sight to the right, etc.) - 3.
+To elevate rear sight turn top (elevating) screw to the left, or counter-clockwise.
+To depress rear sight turn top (elevating) screw to the right, or clockwise. - 4.
+To move rear sight to right, turn side (windage) screw to the right, or clockwise.
+To move rear sight to left, turn side (windage) screw to the left, or counter-clockwise. - 5.
+Each click of the rear sight moves the point of impact on the target approximately %" elevation and 1⁄4" windage at 50 yards and half of that amount at 25 yards.